WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 So this clearly demonstrates the importance of prophecy in the area of evangelism.

-Notice that when God gives a gift, he also gives the person the responsibility to make decisions to use that gift in an appropriate way.
-Simply having the gift is not an excuse to use it whenever or however the person wants to.
-Paul explains his reason: ''For God is not a God of disorder, but of peace" (v.
-33).
+Notice that when God grants a gift, He also entrusts the person with the responsibility to use it wisely and appropriately.
+Merely possessing a gift is not an excuse to exercise it whenever or however one pleases.
+Paul explains this principle: "For God is not a God of disorder, but of peace" (1 Cor.
+14:33).

 2) Their prophecy should bring glory to God, not self (Jn.
 16:13)